Lightly raced four-year olds

 Any discussion regarding the Unknown Handicapping Factors (Entelechy) and thoroughbred race horses which, for whatever reason may not have their full capability on display within the handicapper's view; must include the lightly raced four year old race horse.

-A thoroughbred race horse will reach the peak of its physical development, somewhere around the age of four and a half years old.
+A thoroughbred race horse will reach the peak of its physical development, around the age of four-and-a-half years old

 When analyzing the past performances of a race horse, handicappers want to know how fast the horse has run, the class of horses it has defeated, the level of pace it can comfortably sustain; and which part of its form cycle the horse is in currently.